alex2chan/CSS-Grids/README.md

 This app is built for learning purposes only.

-Templates are not implemented here.
+grid-template-areas are not implemented here.

 ----